 Applicants selected for verification are required to complete the Suffolk University Verification Worksheet.
 In addition, tax filers (student and parent, if applicable) must verify their taxable income.
 Currently there are two ways to verify income.
-Students and parents can submit either a 2015 tax return transcript (obtained directly from the IRS at www.irs.gov/individuals/get-transcript) or a signed copy of the 2015 1040(A)(EZ) forms.
+Students and parents can utilize the IRS Data Retrieval process available within the FAFSA or submit a 2016 tax return transcript from the IRS.

 In addition, please keep in mind dependent students must verify tax information for both the parent(s) and the student if tax returns were filed.

 Parents or independent students who did not file a federal tax return must request a Verification of non-filing transcript from the IRS.
 Dependent students who did not file a federal tax return must submit a verification of non-filing form.

 In some situations, students will be asked to submit additional verification materials.
 Please be sure to complete any requested documentation.

 Students will receive two notices requesting the required verification documentation.
 Failure to submit the requested information will result in the loss of financial aid eligibility.
 In addition, documentation must be received while the student is still enrolled in the term for which he/she is applying for aid.
 Documentation received after this time will be processed on a case by case basis and eligibility for financial aid funding cannot be guaranteed.